erinmcmackin/small-and-mighty/README.md

 Anyone can view the forum and forum comments, but only signed-in users can create posts or comment on posts.
 Posts and comments cannot be edited or deleted.

+Seeds:
+Created seed data for articles, users, and forum posts.

 Future Enhancements:
 -Timestamps on articles and posts
 -New password match validation